AndreasHeger/CGATReport/doc/Tutorial9.rst

 Via Plugins
 ===========

-Sphinxreport contains a few renderers that make use of the standard R plotting library, for example :ref:`r-box-plot` or :ref:`r-smooth-scatter-plot` (see :ref:`Renderers` for a complete list).
+CGATReport contains a few renderers that make use of the standard R plotting library, for example :ref:`r-box-plot` or :ref:`r-smooth-scatter-plot` (see :ref:`Renderers` for a complete list).